How can I play back EEG/MEG and synchronous audio or video?

 The synchronization between the two recordings is realized by specifying both in timestamps that are expressed relative a common temporal reference (e.g. the time on an external clock) using the offset and slope, where timestamp=offset+slope*sample.

-This function puts the focus on the EEG/MEG data and allows you to select a fragment of the EEG/MEG and playback the corresponding audio and/or video.
+The ft_databrowser function has the focus on the EEG/MEG data and allows you to select a fragment of the EEG/MEG and playback the corresponding audio and/or video.

-This function puts the focus on the audio/video data and allows you to segment it in trials in the same way that the EEG/MEG data is segmented.
+The ft_audiovideobrowser function has the focus on the audio/video data and allows you to segment it in trials in the same way that the EEG/MEG data is segmented.
 This allows you to review the audio/video in the experimental trials.
 The trial definition that is based on the triggers/events coded in the EEG/MEG file are used to read the corresponding audio/video fragments.

-In cfg.selcfg you specify the configuration that is needed by browse_audiovideo: it contains the audio file, and the header of both data and audio.
+cfg.selcfg you specify the details needed by browse_audiovideo: the audio file, and the header of both data and audio.
 The header of the data and the audio are extended with the FirstTimeStamp and TimeStampPerSample fields.
-The timestamps should be defined the same for synchronous samples in both recordings.
+You should define the timestamps the same for synchronous samples in both recordings.

-In this case the EEG starts at timestamp 0, the audio (which was started a bit earlier) starts at timestamp -19.865.
-In both recordings the timestamps correspond to seconds, but the number of timestamps per second is different for both recordings due to the different sampling frequency.
+In this case the EEG starts at timestamp 0 and the audio recording was started a bit earlier at timestamp -19.865.
+In both recordings the timestamps correspond to seconds.
+The number of timestamps per second is different for the two recordings due to their different sampling rates.
 Both for the EEG and for the audio the relation timestamp=FirstTimeStamp+TimeStampPerSample*sample holds, not only for the first sample in the respective recording, but also for all subsequent samples.

 cfg = ; cfg.dataset = 'bitalino_2018.05.27_09.46.14.edf'; cfg.selfun = 'browse_audiovideo'; cfg.selcfg.audiofile = 'bitalino_2018.05.27_09.46.14_log.m4a'; cfg.selcfg.audiohdr = ft_read_header(cfg.selcfg.audiofile); cfg.selcfg.audiohdr.FirstTimeStamp = -19.865; cfg.selcfg.audiohdr.TimeStampPerSample = 1/cfg.selcfg.audiohdr.Fs; cfg.selcfg.datahdr = ft_read_header(cfg.dataset); cfg.selcfg.datahdr.FirstTimeStamp = 0; cfg.selcfg.datahdr.TimeStampPerSample = 1/cfg.selcfg.datahdr.Fs; ft_databrowser(cfg);

-When the databrowser window shows, you drag with your left-mouse button to select a data window.
+When the ft_databrowser window shows, you make a selection with your left-mouse button.
 Subsequently you click with your right mouse-button in that window and select from the context-sensitive menu the option browse_audiovideo.
-Consequently a popup will show in which the audio and/or video corresponding to that selection will play.
+A new window will popup that shows the audio and/or video corresponding to that selection.